MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 If you use two different copies of the same font during development, such as the following examples.

 *  A local font for your design tools.
 *  A web font for your code.

-Use **Disable local fonts** to make it easier for you to complete the following tasks.
+Use **Disable local fonts** to make it easier to:

 *  Debug and measure loading performance and optimization of web fonts.
 *  Verify accuracy of your CSS `@font-face` rules.
 *  Discover differences between local versions installed on your device and a web font.

 Chromium issue: [#384968](https://crbug.com/384968)

 ### Emulate inactive users

 The [Idle Detection API](https://web.dev/idle-detection) allows developers to detect inactive users and react on idle state changes.
 You are now able to use DevTools to emulate idle state changes in the **Sensors** tool for both the user state and the screen state instead of waiting for the actual idle state to change.
-You may open the **Sensors** tool from the [Drawer](../../../customize/index.md#drawer).
+You can open the **Sensors** tool from the [Drawer](../../../customize/index.md#drawer).

 :::image type="content" source="../../media/2020/08/emulate-idle.msft.png" alt-text="Emulate inactive users." lightbox="../../media/2020/08/emulate-idle.msft.png":::